ZoeLiao/zoeliao.github.io/K8s/CKAD/00_exam.md

         - Services & Networking
 - Cost: 300 USD, with one Free retake within the next 12 months.
 - The mode of delivery is Online.
 It tests your hands on skills.
 You can refer to the k8s official documentation.
+- 2 hours with 19 questions, you can skip difficult questions.
+- use alias